ebourgess/password-generator/README.md

 While the length has a default value and not required here, **At least ONE of the other 4 is required to generate the password/secret phrase**

+## Test your new password

+In order to test your password's strength, copy and paste it [here](https://www.security.org/how-secure-is-my-password/)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.